 For technical support and reporting problems please contact: HIV.Modelling@ecdc.europa.eu

 The HIV estimates accuracy tool is a new end user application that uses statistical methods to calculate adjusted estimates from HIV surveillance data taking into account the issues of missing data and reporting delay.Read more

 Surveillance and disease data for HIV and AIDS

-Since 2008, ECDC and the WHO Regional Office for Europe (WHO/Europe) have coordinated enhanced HIV/AIDS surveillance in Europe with the purpose of covering all 53 countries in the European region.Read more
+Since 2008, ECDC and the WHO Regional Office for Europe co-ordinate enhanced HIV/AIDS surveillance in Europe covering all 53 countries in the WHO European Region.Read more